-If the memory source operand is in the CS, DS, ES, FS, or GS segments and the memory address is in a non-canonical form.

-#PF(fault-code) If a page fault occurs in accessing a memory source operand. #SS(0) If the memory source operand is in the SS segment and the
+#GP(0) If the current privilege level is not 0.
+If the memory source operand is in the CS, DS, ES, FS, or segments and the memory address is in a non-canonical for #PF(fault-code) If a page fault occurs in accessing a memory source operation nd. #SS(0) If the memory source operand is in the SS segment and th memory address is in a non-canonical form. ne #UD If not in VMX operation.